Surah Fatihah: When we analyze these verses, we find that it has some exceptionally intriguing qualities that make it a one-of-a-kind petition.

 3. The social idea of the Islamic message:

-By featuring an arrangement of individuals, rather than a rundown of to-dos, the Qur’an has pointed us towards a religion that isn’t individualistic, yet is based around being a piece of a group.
-It is requesting that we search out individuals from whom we can learn, and the great organization with whom we can be.
+By featuring an arrangement of individuals, rather than a rundown of to-dos, the Qur’an has pointed us toward a religion that isn’t individualistic, yet is based around being a piece of a group.
+It is requesting that we search out individuals from whom we can learn and the great organization with whom we can be.